about:bakkot

 With a co-editor, I reorganized certain kinds of algorithm to make them easier to follow.

 I've been trying to remove inconsistencies and underspecifications more generally.
 For example, I championed a proposal to nail down property enumeration order in common cases.
+I now have the second most commits to the spec's repository on GitHub, although that does not capture contributions others made during the two decades when the spec was a Word document.

 Shift-AST tools for JS